 Manchester Museum, The University Of Manchester, Oxford Rd, Manchester, M13 9PL – Visit Now

 Manchester Museum has always been a place of wonder – it’s one of those glorious Victorian-era venues with a smorgasbord of fascinating collections crammed into a building within the complex of the University of Manchester.
+We are very excited about the new phase in the Museum’s life, which is coming later this year.
+With a brand new two-storey extension to the back of the building, this physical transformation is symbolic of the more ethical changes happening within the building.

 Services and FacilitiesExhibitions, events, shop, cafe,